J. Cole

 Jermaine Lamarr Cole (born January 28, 1985) is an American rapper and record producer.
-Born in a military base in Germany and raised in Fayetteville, North Carolina, Cole initially gained attention as a rapper following the release of his debut mixtape, The Come Up, in early 2007.
-Intent on further pursuing a musical career, he signed with Jay-Z's Roc Nation in 2009 and released two additional mixtapes: The Warm Up (2009) and Friday Night Lights (2010) to further critical acclaim as he garnered a wider following.
+Born on a military base in Germany and raised in Fayetteville, North Carolina, Cole initially gained attention as a rapper following the release of his debut mixtape, The Come Up, in early 2007.
+He attended college in New York City with intent in furthering his musical career, and signed with Jay-Z's Roc Nation in 2009; the label released his next two mixtapes: The Warm Up (2009) and Friday Night Lights (2010), both of which earned him wider recognition.

 Each of Cole's studio albums have peaked atop the US Billboard 200, beginning with his debut, Cole World: The Sideline Story (2011), and its follow-up, Born Sinner (2013).
 Both met with critical acclaim, the albums spawned the Billboard Hot 100-top 40 singles "Work Out", "Power Trip" (featuring Miguel), and "Crooked Smile" (featuring TLC).
-Despite commercial success, Cole departed from the pop-oriented sound of the albums in favor of conscious subject matter for his subsequent projects; themes of nostalgia, racial inequality, and materialism were explored respectively in his following releases: 2014 Forest Hills Drive (2014), 4 Your Eyez Only (2016) and KOD (2018).
-4 Your Eyez Only yielded his furthest commercial success—selling an estimated 500,000 album-equivalent units in its first week, while the latter featured a then-record six simultaneous top 20 hits on the Billboard Hot 100—the first time a musical act achieved this feat since English rock band the Beatles in 1964.
-His sixth album, The Off-Season (2021), was met with continued success and spawned the single "My Life" (with 21 Savage and Morray), which peaked at number two on the Billboard Hot 100.
-Its chart success was matched by his guest appearance on the 2023 single "All My Life" by Lil Durk, and succeeded by his first song to peak the chart, "First Person Shooter" by Drake that same year.
-The former also won Cole a Grammy Award for Best Melodic Rap Performance.
+His subsequent albums—beginning with 2014 Forest Hills Drive (2014), 4 Your Eyez Only (2016), and KOD (2018)—have since explored more conscious and introspective subject matter; the latter featured a then-record six simultaneous top 20 hits on the Billboard Hot 100—the first time an album had done so since the Beatles in 1964.
+His sixth and seventh albums, The Off-Season (2021) and The Fall-Off (2026; marketed as his final album), both had several top-40 entries upon release, with the former's "My Life" (with 21 Savage and Morray) peaking at number two on the Billboard Hot 100.
+His guest appearances on the 2023 singles "All My Life" by Lil Durk and "First Person Shooter" by Drake, peaked at numbers two and one on the chart, respectively.